Elvis Andrus Preview, Player Props: White Sox vs. Padres

-On Saturday, Elvis Andrus (.447 slugging percentage in past 10 games, including one home run) and the Chicago White Sox play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Elvis Andrus and his .447 slugging percentage over his past 10 games, battle starting pitcher Pedro Avila and the San Diego Padres at Guaranteed Rate Field, Sunday at 3:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Padres.
+He strung together two hits (going 2-for-4) in his most recent game against the Padres.

 Sportsbook Promo Codes